How to Be Effective In Mindful Parenting

 • Take a few deep breaths.
 Breathe in through your nose and out slowly through your mouth.

-• Focus your mind on taking deep breathes and exhaling slowly.
+• Focus your mind on taking deep breaths and exhaling slowly.
 As you do this, feel your muscles soften and relax.

 • Acknowledge your anxiety, fear, or annoyance, or whatever is your challenge.
 However, don’t let it overwhelm you.

-• Procced and return to whatever you were doing.
+• Proceed and return to whatever you were doing.
 Respond to your child from a clearer, calmer mental state.

 By acknowledging your challenges, you’re not trying to make your feelings go away.
 You’re merely observing them without acting on them.